What is a Webinar and How Do They Work? (Sales Guide 2023)

 - What type of webinars are they most interested in?

-- When is the time they are most likely to invest in learning about your business?
+- When are they most likely to invest in learning about your business?

 - In the case of a global audience, what’s the difference in time zones?

 - What length of content are they most likely to respond to?

 Often, you won’t be able to answer all these questions based on the available data alone.

 In such a case, you must conduct split testing routines at different times and see what appeals to your audience.